RobinWts/overlay_for_Insta/README.md

 A Node.js server that creates Instagram-style image overlays with customizable title and source text.
 Perfect for social media content generation and automated image processing.
 Originally developed for vServer-hosted n8n workflows.
 Additionally it has a local storage that can (if routed to the internet) provide publicURLs to files for other services (like Instagram) and local processing.
-Video-Reel creation is available for 2 and 3 sllides KenBurns-Videos with text overlay.
+Video-Reel creation is available for 2 and 3 slides KenBurns-Videos with text overlay.
 More is in development.

 ## Minimalistic Setup